-The majority of our students at CNCA #2 reside within the Koreatown and MacArthur Park neighborhoods.
-CNCA #2 serves students in grades TK-8.
-Data from the 2017 American Community Survey (United States Census Bureau) shown in the table below highlights the percentage of families in these neighborhoods who live below the poverty line is higher than the city and national average, while the median income and high school graduation rate is significantly below both the city and national average.
-Of particular concern is the low high school graduation rate for neighborhood Latino students.
-Only 43% of neighborhood Latino students graduate high school, compared to 76% of all children in the city.
-In addition to the challenges associated with high poverty, many of our students also face language barriers when they enter school.
-An estimated 61% of residents in these neighborhoods are foreignborn, and approximately 49% of residents in these neighborhoods report speaking English "less than very well," rates that are significantly higher than the city's rates.
+The majority of our students at CNES #3 reside within the West Adams/Byzantine Latino Quarter zip codes of 90007 and 90006.
+Data from the 2017 American Community Survey (United States Census Bureau) shown in the table below highlights the percentage of families in these neighborhoods who live below the poverty line is significantly higher than the city and national average, while the median income and high school graduation rate is significantly below both the city and national average.
+While overall high school graduation rates in these neighborhoods have improved slightly since 2014, the high school graduation rate for neighborhood Latino students remains especially low (45%).
+Besides challenges associated with high poverty and low educational attainment of their parents, many of our students also face language barriers when they enter school.
+An estimated 51% of residents in our neighborhoods are foreign-born, and approximately 42% of residents in our neighborhoods report speaking English "less than very well."

-National Average Los Angeles Average Neighborhood Average Residents living below the poverty line 15% 20% 27% Median income \$57,652 \$54,501 \$36,872 Graduated high school General Population Latino or Hispanic 87% 67% 76% 54% 69% 43% Residents born outside the USA 13% 37% 61% Residents who report speaking English "less than very well" 9% 26% 49%
+National Average Los Angeles Average Neighborhood Average Residents living below the poverty line 15% 20% 36% Median income \$57,652 \$54,501 \$28,430

+National Average Los Angeles Average Neighborhood Average

+Graduated high school

+General Population 87% 76% 61%

+Latino or Hispanic 67% 54% 45%

+Residents born outside the USA 13% 37% 51%

+Residents who report speaking English "less than very well" 9% 26% 42%

-The majority of students in this neighborhood live in or pass through high-crime areas, which can impact if and how they show up to school.
-According to the most recent data available from the Los Angeles Police Department, via the Los Angeles Times crime map, during the six-month period from November 2018 to May 2019, the rate of reported crimes was 141.1 per 10,000 people in Koreatown, where the CNCA #2 campus is located.
-Over the last six months, Koreatown averaged nearly 2 violent crimes per day and nearly 8 property crimes per day.
-The neighborhood's crime rate is higher than in nearby Arlington Heights and East Hollywood.
-Our students also come from nearby Westlake/MacArthur, which has an even higher crime rate, at 146.6 crimes per 10,000 people.
+The majority of students from these neighborhoods live in or pass through high-crime areas, which can impact if and how they show up to school.
+According to the most recent data available from the Los Angeles Police Department, via the Los Angeles Times crime map, during the six-month period from November 2018 to May 2019, the crime rate in Pico Union, where our K-5 Campus is located, is relatively high for the city.
+The rate of 146.0 crimes per 10,000 people in the neighborhood is higher than in nearby Koreatown and Adams-Normandie, for example.
+In nearby Harvard Heights where our 6-8 campus is located, the crime rate is even higher.
+Approximately 175.3 crimes per 10,000 people were reported over the same sixth-month period, exceeding rates in nearby Jefferson Park, Arlington Heights, Koreatown, Pico-Union and Adams-Normandie.